kellyluo25/recollectives/_posts/2022-11-04-to-klyluo-with-love.md

 <br />
 <br />

 Vertigo is a feeling of displacement.
 At great heights, tiny crystals in the inner ear dislodge and send the world spinning.
 Gravity lets loose.
-There’s a physicality to the topsy-turvy motion as familiar surroundings warp and time caves in, but the disorientation is all imagined inside the head.
+There’s a physicality to the topsy-turvy motion as familiar surroundings warp and time caves in, but disorientation is an imagined feeling inside the head.
 Nothing has moved and little has changed.

 Vertigo is also starting at the top of the camera roll and looking all the way down.
 My photo feed starts in 2009 and has not stopped since.
-The rules of time play differently here: take it from the top and go backward in time, all the way down until memory lane hits a dead end and memories cannot be compressed into megabytes.
+The rules of time play differently here: take it from the top and go backward in time, all the way down until memory lane hits a dead end and memories can no longer be compressed into megabytes.
 That’s really where it all began.

 My experiences are compacted into a pristine grid of 3x3 windows.
 Opening each window unlocks a memory I didn’t know I could still access, but I had originally left it there for safekeeping.
 Moments worth sharing (saving) are dressed up in brighter lighting and preserved for posterity.
 Public approximations of attainment.

 As I get further, the spiral tightens.
 I watch change unravel over time.
 I notice the physical changes first: how I wore Aéropostale before I traded up for Abercrombie or how my hair shortens and makeup fades as I get younger.
-This is a carefully composed storyboard of candids from studying abroad in France to group poses in the chemistry classroom to selfies in my sunlit living room.
+This is a carefully composed storyboard of candids from studying abroad to group poses in the chemistry classroom to selfies in my sunlit living room.
 The rule of thirds positions me slightly off-center in each moment, never in the middle, but always in the frame of focus.
 Others float in and out of the picture, a rotating cast lodged at the edges of the composition.
 If I scroll past long enough, they’ll unstick and disappear.
 Everyone leaves the grid, eventually; everyone but me.

 <br />
 <br />